 Moroccan Carrot, Chickpea, Dried Fruit and Almond Salad

-In search of a little different kind of salad for dinner?
+Are you in search of Moroccan easy recipes, which include a different kind of salad for dinner?
 Whisk together the dressing and toss together the ingredients and you’re ready to go!
 This isn’t a classic Moroccan recipe and you won’t find it on any tables in country but the flavors will have you dreaming of a Sahara sunset.

 Harissa Chicken and Rice